Trauma Recovery

 Dr. Nicole LaPera states, “Our attachments in our earliest years set the groundwork for our subconscious beliefs.”
 And our subconscious remembers everything.
 You may not be able to actively recall those memories; however, your subconscious brain and your body remembers.
 Hence why we can be triggered and have no idea why.

-Most of us can relate to the above definitions during our early childhood years when we were at the mercy of our parents’ / caregivers’ choices– our environment, our emotional & spiritual development, what we were exposed to.
+Most of us can relate to the above definitions during our early childhood years when we were at the mercy of our parents’ / caregivers’ choice, such as, our environment, our emotional and spiritual development, or what we were exposed to.
 In childhood, we are dependent on the adults in our life and thus “helpless”.

 Can you relate to any of the following?